adjust/parquet_fdw/README.md

     userfunc    regproc,
     args        jsonb,
     options     jsonb)

+create function import_parquet(
+    tablename   text,
+    schemaname  text,
+    servername  text,
+    attrs       jsonb,
+    userfunc    regproc,
+    args        jsonb,
+    options     jsonb)
 ```

+The only difference between `import_parquet` and `import_parquet_explicit` is that the latter allows to specify a set of attributes (columns) to import. `attrs` here is a jsonb object of the form `{"column1": "type1", "column2": "type2"}` (see the example below).

 `userfunc` is a user-defined function.
 It must take a `jsonb` argument and return a text array (`text[]`) of filesystem paths to parquet files to be imported. `args` is user-specified jsonb object that is passed to `userfunc` as its argument.
 A simple implementation of such function and its usage may look like this: